Home Electrification and Appliance Rebates (HEAR)

 Visit the ENERGY STAR site to learn more about the certification.
 To see a list of appliances that qualify, see ENERGY STAR’s Product Finder website.

-The Electrification Rebates can be claimed along with tax credits for the same project, although you should consult with your personal tax advisor for details.
-The Electrification Rebates cannot be combined with the Efficiency Rebates (or any other federal grant or rebate) for the same single upgrade (e.g., a heat pump), but the two programs can be stacked for different upgrades within the same home (e.g., heat pump and weatherization).
+The electrification rebates can be claimed along with tax credits for the same project, although you should consult with your personal tax advisor for details.
+The electrification rebates cannot be combined with the efficiency rebates (or any other federal grant or rebate) for the same single upgrade (e.g., a heat pump), but the two programs can be stacked for different upgrades within the same home (e.g., heat pump and weatherization).

-How to use the Electrification Rebates
+How to use the electrification rebates

 If you qualify for a rebate, you’ll be able to redeem it during a retail purchase or have the rebate deducted from a contractor’s invoice.